 - Meet university entrance requirements for transfer students.

 - Have earned a GPA of 2.7 or better from the LPN program attended.

 - Have completed TEAS (Test of Essential Academic Skills).

 - A minimum of 26 credit hours in nursing must be taken at the University of Saint Francis to be awarded an associate degree in nursing from the University of Saint Francis.

-Students who do not meet the nursing admission criteria may be admitted to the university as a pre-nursing major.
+Students who do not meet the nursing admission criteria may be admitted to the university as a pre-nursing major or academic exploration major.
 Each applicant is reviewed on an individual basis.

 The following criteria must be met before a pre-nursing student can request a change of status to be considered for admission to the nursing major.

 - Completion of all courses required by placement.